yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [An introduction to openCV](https://github.com/handee/opencv-gettingstarted) An introduction course into using openCV for computer vision in python

+* [Signal: Filtering, STFT, and Laplace Transform](https://github.com/guillaume-chevalier/filtering-stft-and-laplace-transform) Filtering signal with a butterworth low-pass filter and plotting the STFT of it with a Hanning window and then plotting the Laplace transform.

 ### Engineering Education

 * [Introduction to Chemical Engineering Analysis](http://jckantor.github.io/CBE20255/) by [Jeff Kantor](http://jckantor.github.io/).
 A collection of IPython notebooks illustrating topics in introductory chemical engineering analysis, including stoichiometry, generation-consumption analysis, mass and energy balances.